uktrade/lite-country-service/README.md

 `/country-data`

 Endpoints for additional data maintenance.
-Currently only allow for updating the string array `synonyms`
+Currently only allow for updating the string array `synonyms`.

 * GET `/country-data/<countryRef>` - view additional data for a single country
 * PUT `/country-data/<countryRef>` - update additional data for a single country